 - Who are the key competitors?

-- What is differentiated and the winning proposition.
+- What is the differentiated proposition of the company?

 - How does the sales rep demo?

-Best practices of the onboarding sales school are consistent assessments, and role plays to ensure learning.
+The best practices of the sales school are consistent assessments and role plays to ensure learning.

 Post Sales Camp Learning

-> Tracking all sales activities which lead to a sale including prospecting calls made, customers engaged, opportunities created.
+- Tracking all sales activities which lead to a sale including prospecting calls, customer engagement, and opportunities created.

-> Additionally, validating the knowledge of products, sales processes gained during initial onboarding are not forgotten.
-Personalized learning recommendations, continued everboarding help in keeping the sales rep knowledgeable all the time.
+- Personalized learning recommendations and continued ever-boarding help in keeping the sales rep knowledgeable all the time.

-A strong sales onboarding program can reduce ramp time, improve sales results and enhance retention.
-The program needs to be a journey starting from day 1 leading to the day of 1st sale for the sales rep. Sales Rep ownership is enhanced using onboarding checklists, skills scores, and recommended learning.
-Manager ownership and coaching is critical for successful on the job onboarding.
-Ensuring they have the data-driven insights to enable a positive coaching experience will reduce the time it takes to onboard and make the sales rep productive.
+A strong sales onboarding program can reduce ramp time, improve results and enhance retention.
+For the sales rep, it is a journey starting from day one of onboarding till the day of 1st sale.
+Sales reps can enhance ownership of the whole onboarding exercise using checklists, skills scores, and recommended learning.
+Manager ownership and coaching are critical for successful on-the-job onboarding.
+Ensuring that both parties have data-driven insights on onboarding is important.
+It enables a positive coaching experience which will reduce the time it takes to onboard and make a sales rep productive.